-The year began with plenty of apprehension about Nintendo's latest experimental gaming device, but 2017 has ended with the Switch being the hottest thing in games today.
+There was plenty of apprehension about Nintendo's latest experimental gaming device, but the Switch has become the hottest device in games today.
 Well done, Nintendo.

 And well done to you too, assuming you just unwrapped one.
 The Switch might not be the most powerful console today, but its portability has made it a must-have, along with brilliant new games from Nintendo and a staggering influx of third-party support.

 Now what, then?
 Well, it's time to set up your sweet new device, snag some games, and maybe procure a few handy accessories to ensure that you're making the most of the Switch.
 Read on and we'll help you sort all of that out.

 The Nintendo Switch has a couple more parts and pieces than your average Xbox or PlayStation, but it's actually incredibly easy to put together and start using.
 Nintendo's been doing this for decades now, so it's no surprise that the Switch is user-friendly through and through.

 Plug the included power adapter into a wall outlet and then connect the USB-C port to the bottom of the Switch itself, right below the screen.
 You'll then attach the Joy-Con controllers to the right and left sides of the screen, and they'll slide in with a satisfying click.

 Hold the power button on top and you can begin the setup process, which includes choosing your language and region, setting up Wi-Fi and entering or creating a Nintendo account, and downloading any system updates that might be available.
 It's a relatively painless process.

 And then there's the other end of the Switch experience: the TV dock.
 It's a simple plastic cradle that connects to both your TV and a wall outlet, and lets you fling Switch games onto the big screen and/or charge the unit while docked.